truthcoin/www.truthcoin.info/faq/index.md

 ##### The Needs of Newborn Children

 The second fatal problem with failing to fork Bitcoin Core (as I demanded), is that **software code takes more effort to read than it does to write**.
 Truthcoin will not exist until it is *both written and read*.
 One may think that merely writing the code, and open sourcing it, would be enough.
 This is a delusion.
 Writing the code is barely scratching the surface of the total amount of man hours inherent to "Truthcoin Major", the project!
 Those qualified to review the code are few, their time is limited and their options are many.
 Getting an ACK from these individuals is a task that is itself comparable to the writing of the entire 0.1 alpha.
 Forking Bitcoin Core allows these individuals to trace, conceptually, which edits were made and why.
 The process will *still* be excessively burdensome.
 But, for from-scratch code, the process will be *nearly impossible*.

-Even if the new intern really *is* world-class, no one will trust him with anything important until they get to know him (as they shouldn't).
+Even if the new intern really *is* world-class, no one will trust him (nor should they) with anything important until they get to know him.

 #### Ethereum Happens to Be Incompatible with Truthcoin

 In particular, the selection of Ethereum is an extraordinary risk.
 At best, it is a surrender of parts of the code to someone else.
 In this case, the Augur team literally *cannot* guarantee the operation of their software, without themselves auditing all of Ethereum (although in this monumental task, the Eth community can -for some features- [work together](https://en.wikipedia.org/wiki/Diffusion_of_responsibility) on a continuous search for problems).

 It gets much worse, of course.
 Ethereum may make changes which make it incompatible with Truthcoin.
 At that point Augur would either need to compromise Truthcoin's design, or fork Ethereum and support/maintain it privately from then on.
-It is my belief that the NPV of the effective costs of doing this would be at least hundreds of thousands of dollars.
+It is my belief that the negative NPV of the effective costs of doing this would be at least hundreds of thousands of dollars.
+Moreover, the fork of Ethereum would surely destabilize the price of "Ethers" and "gas".

 It so happens that, as it is, Truthcoin **already** requires at least one severe change to be made to *even a hypothetical version of Ethereum which exists, is stable, and runs without discovering any new bugs or problems*.
 To summarize quickly, in Ethereum (unlike with merged-mined sidechains), it is trivial to build "parasite contracts" which steal the labor done by Truthcoin's Voters without paying for it.
 By doing this, these parasite contracts can then undercut the fees of the Truthcoin protocol.
 In this case, one of Ethereum's most beloved features, that the 'contracts' can reference and build on each other, is revealed to be breathtakingly restrictive.
 It implies that nothing built on Ethereum (as currently designed) will ever be able to pay anyone for their labor (for the inputs that users type into Ethereum).
 For any labor to enter Ethereum, this contract-reference feature would have to be disabled or restricted.